-2. PRO FORMA ADJUSTMENTS
+PRO FORMA ADJUSTMENTS

-(a) Reflects the elimination of transportation revenue of Oasis for services provided to Energy Transfer and Aquila Gas Pipeline for the four months ended December 27, 2002.

-(b) Reflects the decrease to depreciation expense resulting from the change in carrying value of the basis in property plant and equipment as a result of the acquisition of Aquila Gas Pipeline's assets.

-(c) Reflects the increase to depreciation expense resulting from the change in carrying value of Oasis's assets as a result of Oasis's redemption of the equity interest held by Dow Hydrocarbons Resources, Inc. and the contribution of other assets and marketing operations to Energy Transfer from ETC Holdings, L.P.

-(d) Reflects the elimination of the equity method income derived from Oasis prior to its becoming a wholly owned subsidiary.

-(e) Reflects the adjustment to interest expense as a result of the assumption of a September 1, 2002 purchase transaction date for the assets of Aquila Gas Pipeline and the redemption of the Oasis equity interests.
-In addition, this adjustment reflects the change in amortization of the deferred financing costs as though these costs were incurred as of September 1, 2002.

-(f) Reflects the reduction in income tax expense at Oasis as a result of an intercompany note between Energy Transfer and Oasis.
-The proceeds from the note were used to redeem the equity interest in Oasis held by Dow Hydrocarbons Resources, Inc. It also reflects the tax effects of the change in depreciation expense related to Oasis as described in (d).

-(g) Reflects the elimination of income tax expense of Aquila Gas Pipeline.
+- (a) Reflects the income effects of the contribution of the other assets and a marketing operation to Energy Transfer by ETC Holdings, L.P.
+The adjustment to equity in net income of affiliates is primarily the equity earnings in net income derived from Vantex Pipeline Company, LLC and Vantex Energy Services, LTD. - (b) Reflects the elimination of transportation revenue of Oasis for services provided to Energy Transfer and Aquila Gas Pipeline for the four months ended December 27, 2002. - (c) Reflects the decrease to depreciation expense resulting from the change in carrying value of the basis in property plant and equipment as a result of the acquisition of Aquila Gas Pipeline's assets. - (d) Reflects the increase to depreciation expense resulting from the change in carrying value of Oasis's assets as a result of Oasis's redemption of the equity interest held by Dow Hydrocarbons Resources, Inc. and the contribution of other assets and marketing operations to Energy Transfer from ETC Holdings, L.P. - (e) Reflects the elimination of the equity method income derived from Oasis prior to its becoming a wholly owned subsidiary. - (f) Reflects the adjustment to interest expense as a result of the assumption of a September 1, 2002 purchase transaction date for the assets of Aquila Gas Pipeline and the redemption of the Oasis equity interests.
+In addition, this adjustment reflects the change in amortization of the deferred financing costs as though these costs were incurred as of September 1, 2002. - (g) Reflects the reduction in income tax expense at Oasis as a result of an intercompany note between Energy Transfer and Oasis.
+The proceeds from the note were used to redeem the equity interest in Oasis held by Dow Hydrocarbons Resources, Inc. It also reflects the tax effects of the change in depreciation expense related to Oasis as described in (d). - (h) Reflects the elimination of income tax expense of Aquila Gas Pipeline.
 Aquila was taxed as a "C" corporation as opposed to Energy Transfer's limited partnership structure.

-To the Partners of Energy Transfer Company

-We have audited the accompanying combined balance sheet of Energy Transfer Company as of August 31, 2003, and the related combined statements of income, partners' capital, and cash flows for the eleven month period ended August 31, 2003.
-These financial statements are the responsibility of the Partnership's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Energy Transfer Company as of August 31, 2003, and the combined results of their operations and their cash flows for the eleven month period ended August 31, 2003 in conformity with accounting principles generally accepted in the United States.

-San Antonio, Texas December 5, 2003

-COMBINED BALANCE SHEETS
+COMBINED BALANCE SHEETS (UNAUDITED)

-AUGUST 31, 2003 IN THOUSANDS ASSETS CURRENT ASSETS: Cash and cash
+AUGUST 31, 2003 IN THOUSANDS ASSETS CURRENT ASSETS: Cash and cash equivalents

-equivalents\$ 53,122 Accounts receivable

-105,987 Deposits paid to vendors 19,053 Materials and supplies 2,071
+and supplies

-Inventories and exchanges, net 1,839 Price risk management
+1,839 Price risk management asset

-asset
+Total current

-Total current assets 183,770 Equity method
+assets 183,770 Equity method

+investments 6,844

-investments 6,844 Property, plant and
+Property, plant and

 equipment

 Goodwill

+amortization)

+assets

-assets \$600,693 ======= LIABILITIES AND PARTNERS' CAPITAL CURRENT LIABILITIES: Accounts
+\$600,693 ====== LIABILITIES AND PARTNERS' CAPITAL CURRENT LIABILITIES: Accounts

 payable\$114,198 Accounts payable to related parties 820 Current maturities of long-term

 debt

+expenses

-Price risk management liabilities 823 Income taxes
+Price risk management liabilities

-payable2,567 Accrued interest1,014 Total current
+payable

-liabilities 196,000 term
+liabilities

 Deferred income

-taxes55,385 Other non-current liabilities157 Commitments and
+taxes

-contingencies Partners' capital 181,088
+contingencies

 Total liabilities and partners' capital \$600,693 =======

-COMBINED INCOME STATEMENTS
+COMBINED INCOME STATEMENTS (UNAUDITED)

 ELEVEN MONTHS ENDED AUGUST 31, 2003 IN THOUSANDS OPERATING REVENUES Third

 Party\$1,008,014

 Affiliated

 709 \$1,008,723 COSTS AND EXPENSES: Cost of sales

-899, 539
+899,539

 Operating

 19,081 General and

-administrative 15,965 Depreciation and
+administrative

 amortization 13,461

 Unrealized (gain) on

-derivatives
+derivatives (912)

 Total costs and expenses INCOME FROM

-OPERATIONS
+OPERATIONS 61,589

 OTHER

 INCOME

 102 EQUITY IN NET INCOME OF

-AFFILIATE 1,423 INTEREST AND
+AFFILIATE

-DEBT EXPENSES, net (12,057)
+DEBT EXPENSES, net(12,057)

+INCOME BEFORE INCOME

 TAXES

-EXPENSE
+NET

 INCOME

-\$ 46,625 =======
+\$ 46,625 ======

-COMBINED STATEMENT OF PARTNERS' CAPITAL FOR THE ELEVEN MONTHS ENDED AUGUST 31, 2003
+COMBINED STATEMENT OF PARTNERS' CAPITAL FOR THE ELEVEN MONTHS ENDED AUGUST 31, 2003 (UNAUDITED)

-OPERATING LAGRANGE ACQUISITION, LP PARTNERSHIPS' ---------- LIMITED GENERAL GENERAL TOTAL PARTNER'S PARTNER'S PARTNER'S PARTNERS' CAPITAL CAPITAL CAPITAL CAPITAL ----------- TN THOUSANDS Capital contribution..... \$108,163 \$108 \$-- \$108,271 ET Company 1 capital contribution.....
-31,017 -- -- \$ 31,017 Distribution to partners'.....
-(4,815) (5) (5) (4,825) Net income.....
-46,531 47 47 46,625 ----- --- ------ Balance August 31, 2003..... \$180,896 \$150 \$42 \$181,088 ====== === === =======
+OPERATING LAGRANGE ACQUISITION, LP

+7.11.11.21.01.21.0

+LIMITED GENERAL GENERAL TOTAL

+PARTNER'S PARTNER'S PARTNERS'

+CAPITAL CAPITAL CAPITAL

+IN

+THOUSANDS Capital

+contribution

+\$108,163 \$108 \$ \$108,271 ET Company 1

+capital contribution

+\$ 31,017 Distribution to

+partners'(4,815)

+(5) (5) (4,825) Net

+income

+46,531 47 47 46,625

+Balance August 31,

+2003 \$180,896 \$150

+\$42 \$181,088 ====== === === ======

+•

-COMBINED STATEMENTS OF CASH FLOWS IN THOUSANDS
+COMBINED STATEMENTS OF CASH FLOWS IN THOUSANDS (UNAUDITED)